christianclavet/naps2-cricri-edition/README.md

 ### **Scanning**
 - The current used device is directly on the toolbar.
 If you change the device (F1, F2, F3, etc) the device will be changed for the current device.
 This behavior is different from Vanilla NAPS2
 - Added feature to rescan a page with a new image.
 You select the page and press the "scan" button.
 It will ask if you want to replace the image.
-This can also be used with the import feature.
 - Added feature to insert images between pages.
-You select the page that you want before the added picture and press the new button.
+You select the page that you want before the added picture and press the new "insert Scan" button.
 - Barcodes are read from the application and displayed.
 Plan to later have metadata's and store theses (export and multi-projects).
 A single page barcode is supported for the moment.

 ### **Export**